Ikomia-dev/IkomiaApi/README.md

   </kbd>
 </p>

-Welcome to IkomiaApi, where we transform intricate research algorithms into user-friendly, deployable solutions for computer vision enthusiasts and professionals alike.
+Welcome to Ikomia, where we transform intricate research algorithms into user-friendly, deployable solutions for computer vision enthusiasts and professionals alike.

-## **🌟 Why Choose IkomiaApi?**
+## **🌟 Why Choose Ikomia?**

 - **Research Meets Reality**: We bridge the gap between cutting-edge research and real-world applications.
 With Ikomia, you get access to algorithms from renowned sources like OpenCV, Detectron2, OpenMMLab, and Hugging Face.